MohamedElsheimy83/Clinic-Management-System/README.md

 ## Data structures used:

- Map : to save the user's login information (username and password) and allow quick access to the value using the key.
+ **Map** : to save the user's login information (username and password) and allow quick access to the value using the key.

- Linked List: to store patients efficiently because linked lists allow for better memory usage (memory allocation), they are more efficient than arrays.
+ **Linked List**: to store patients efficiently because linked lists allow for better memory usage (memory allocation), they are more efficient than arrays.
 Unlike arrays, the size of a linked list is not predefined, allowing the linked list to grow or shrink in size easily.

- Queue : to manage the waiting list (FIFO).
+ **Queue** : to manage the waiting list (FIFO).